oceanprotocol-archive/tech-spikes-2017-to-2019/1-fitchain-analysis/README.md

 	* return validation dataset to Fitchain network;
 	* fufill the service condition with validated model;
 	* need bridge contract to communicate with Fitchain network.
+	* transfer Ocean tokens to Fitchain as payment or reward.

 ### 6.2 Fitchain - Smart Contracts